tcltk/tcl/doc/markdown/exec.md

 # Description

 This command treats its arguments as the specification of one or more subprocesses to execute.
 The arguments take the form of a standard shell pipeline where each *arg* becomes one word of a command, and each distinct command becomes a subprocess.
-The result of the command is the standard output of the final subprocess in the pipeline, interpreted using the system **encoding**; to use any other encoding (especially including binary data), the pipeline must be **open**ed, configured and read explicitly.
+The result of the command is the standard output of the final subprocess in the pipeline, interpreted using the system [encoding]; to use any other encoding (especially including binary data), the pipeline must be [open]ed, configured and read explicitly.

 If the initial arguments to **exec** start with **-** then they are treated as command-line switches and are not part of the pipeline specification.
 The following switches are currently supported:

 [-encoding]{.lit} [encodingName]{.arg}
 : Specifies the name of the encoding to use to decode the output of the first subprocess.
-Defaults to that returned by the **encoding system** command.
+Defaults to that returned by the [encoding system][encoding] command.

 [-ignorestderr]{.lit}
 : Stops the **exec** command from treating the output of messages to the pipeline's standard error channel as an error case.